Best Easy Tiramisu Recipe

 Easy Tiramisu Recipe

-I’ve found, there is normally a big gap between the “best” recipe and an “easy” recipe for a certain dish.
-Meaning, when you want to make something with the best flavor and texture, you don’t usually get to take the shortcuts.
+I’ve found, that there is normally a big gap between the “best” recipe and an “easy” recipe for a certain dish.
+Meaning, that when you want to make something with the best flavor and texture, you don’t usually get to take shortcuts.

 When people try to simplify a classic Tiramisu Recipe, they often cut out important ingredients and steps that make all the difference.
 Therefore, they end up with a creamy coffee dessert… But it’s not real Tiramisu.

 Today, I’ve tried to streamline the recipe a bit, without sacrificing anything in flavor and texture.

 I’m very happy with the results of this Easy Tiramisu Recipe… And you will be too!

 - Cocoa powder

 - Quick Prep.
 Set out all cold ingredients.
 Make the espresso.
 Pour the espresso into a shallow dish and add the rum.
 Set out a 9X13-inch baking dish.
 Separate the egg whites and the yolks.

 - Make the Easy Sabayon.
 This is the Italian mixture that gives the mascarpone cream such a devilishly smooth texture.
 It’s important not to skip this step!
 Set a double boiler (or a small pot with a glass bowl resting over the top) on the stovetop.
 Vigorously whisk the egg yolks and sugar for 8-10 minutes over the heat until it is very smooth, thick, and much lighter in color. *If you’ve got an egg beater, this is a great place to use it!

 - Whip the Cream.
 In the bowl of an electric stand mixer, whip the heavy cream until stiff peaks form. (the electric mixer or a hand mixer will work.)